wensheng/JuicyRaspberryPie/README.md

 ## How to develop

+**Bukkit Server**

 You need maven and jdk8.

-In java folder, do "./buld.sh 1.14.4", "1.14.4" is the Bukkit version number, specify whatever version you need.
+In bukkit folder, do "./buld.sh 1.14.4", "1.14.4" is the Bukkit version number, specify whatever version you need.

 Tip: set "allow-nether=false" in server.properties, set "allow-end: false" in bukkit.yml, so server starts up quickly.

+**Forge Mod**

+Import forge folder import IntelliJ.